cboittin/Twitch-Baduk/README.md

 ## Usage ##

-Simply run sabaki_twitch.py to launch the program.
+Simply run twitch_baduk.py to launch the program.
 Press escape from anywhere to end it (you have to close Sabaki manually as well).
 You can interrupt sending moves to Sabaki by pressing ctrl+K, and resume it by pressing ctrl+P again.

 Twitch chat can send variations by writing their coordinates, for example : `k10 d16 c4 q16 r4`.
 It is possible to force the first move being a specific color by beginning the sequence with `b` or `w` : `b q16 r14 p17 s16 r17 r11`.
 Variations show in Sabaki for a few seconds, depending on the number of moves in the variation, then the game reverts to its current state.
 You can press ctrl+K to keep the variation on Sabaki.

-If double clicking the launcher doesn't work, open a command prompt, navigate to the program's folder and run `python Sabaki_twitch.py`.
+If double clicking the launcher doesn't work, open a command prompt, navigate to the program's folder and run `python twitch_baduk.py`.
 If this doesn't work either, check your `PATH` environment variable, and verify that it contains python's installation folder, and the Scripts subfolder inside it.

-The greenscreen image is located in `greenscreen/greenscreen.png`
+The variations overlay image is located in `overlay/overlay.png`.

 ## Installation